mikewest/mikewest.org/_posts/2007-02-11-datarequestor-1-dot-6.markdown

 Modified: '2007-04-16T20:01:40Z'
 Teaser: After a brief (ha!) hiatus, DataRequestor's 1.6 release fixes many outstanding
     bugs.
 Grab it now!
-Title: "DataRequestor \u2014 Version 1.6"
 layout: post
 tags:
 - DataRequestor
 - JavaScript
+title: "DataRequestor \u2014 Version 1.6"
 ---
 I took some time tonight to fix some long-outstanding bugs in the [DataRequestor Ajax library][datarequestor].
 No new features have been added since 1.5, but some significant bugs have been taken care of in [this 1.6 release][download].